ZJUVAI/Newclid/README.rst

-GeoSolver: Symbolic solver for Geometric problems
+Newclid: Symbolic solver for Geometric problems
 =================================================

 An extension of the geometric solver introduced in the Nature 2024 paper: